marq24/emacberry.com/_docs/3210-homeassistant.md

 # Overview

-When you have a own Home Assistant instance running at you home and if this installation is reachable via a URL (__https__), then you can use GPSLogger II as a location sensor.
+When you have an own [Home Assistant](https://www.home-assistant.io/) instance running at you home and if this installation is reachable via a public URL (__https__), then you can use GPSLogger II as a location sensor.

 Once you have specified your Server URL and a [Long-lived access token](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token),